How To Beat A Credit Card Lawsuit In Court

 A legal complaint describing the basis of the claim and stating how much you owe

 Taking into account a high interest rate and late penalties, the amount should still be one you recognize.
-The suing party (plaintiff) should be the credit card company or place where you have a bank account (or a company that has purchased outstanding debt that originally belonged to one of these entities).
+The suing party (plaintiff) should be the credit card company, a financial institution where you have a bank account, or a company that has purchased outstanding debt that originally belonged to one of these entities.
 The party being sued (defendant) should be you or a co-signer of the account.
-If you have no idea who the plaintiff is (unless the plaintiff is a debt buyer of your original debt, as explained above), the situation could be a case of:

 Identity theft or credit card fraud: You didn’t make or consent to the purchases.